Frequently Asked Questions About Therapy

 Relationships + Families

-For the first four sessions, I prefer and encourage all direct family or partners to join.
-Family and relationship therapy works better if all members who are involved in the challenges or issues show up to do the work on a regular basis.
+For the first four sessions, I encourage all direct family or partners who will be engaging in the therapy sessions to join.
+Family and relationship therapy will only work if all members who are involved in the challenges or issues come to sessions on a regular basis.

-Over the course of the initial four sessions, we will discuss any questions you have about the intake paperwork, how you met and/or how you formed your family, your family elders and ancestors, your family legacy, who you are as individuals within the family context, and the issues or challenges you are wanting to change and heal.
+We will also discuss any questions you have about the intake paperwork, how you met and/or how you formed your family, your family elders and ancestors, your family legacy, who you are as individuals within the family context, and the issues or challenges you are wanting to change and heal.
 Throughout the first month of sessions, I will slowly introduce how I, as the therapist, can best work with your relationship and family to tailor the healing experience to y’alls needs.

 A Note About Virtual Sessions

 If you are accessing therapy sessions through the HIPAA-compliant Zoom platform, please log in from a private space with no other adults or children over the age of 6 months present.
 Pets are always welcome!
-At the beginning of each session I will ask for you to share your location and address or cross-streets for your safety and in case of an emergency.
+If you are in a different location that the address you have provided in your intake paperwork, I will ask for you to share your location and address or cross-streets for your safety and in case of an emergency.
 If you are logging into your session from a car, please have the car parked and do not drive during the session.
 If you are in a space that isn’t conducive to holding a private therapy session, we may need to cancel and reschedule the appointment.

 What is your talk therapy style?